 There aren’t many shade to part sun perennials that are evergreen and bloom.
 And hellebores might just be the only winter blooming one hardy in our area!
 Leathery leaves stay present year round; remove damaged leaves as they appear or in clean ups each season.
 The thick leaves of the hellebores are fairly deer and rabbit resistant.

 This is one of those perennials that sleep, creep, then leap!
 The first few years, the plant focuses on root growth, then the clump will get slightly larger… and if they are planted in a good location and have gotten the right care, they take off.
 We talk to customers all the time, that planted them and then kind of ignored them and a few years after planting, their almost forgotten plants become the star of their shade gardens!

 Older varieties of hellebores have nodding blooms that face downward.
 Breeding has been focused on the development of larger blooms, and blooms that face upward.
-New colors are also being released; we have included images of some of the varieties we have in stock right now (February 2020) throughout this post.
 What we see as flowers are actually the sepals of the bloom; the flowers themselves are inconspicuous.

 ‘Flowers’ are generally shades white, rose, purple, and green.
 Some varieties have spotted flowers, others are bicolor or streaked, and still others are double.
 Hellebore flowers can be up to 2 inches in diameter!
 Size of plant, flower color and other attributes are variety specific.